learndatalab/learndatalab.github.io/_pages/openings.md

 - Neural architectures for graphs
 - Explainable AI for various deep learning models
 - Neural watermarking and copy-right tracking for LLMs
-- AI Safety for LLMs and deep learning models
+- AI Safety
 - Numerical reasoning with knowledge graphs
 - Knowledge graph representation learning
-- Knowledge-grounded natural language processing with large language models (LLMs)
+- Knowledge-augmented large language models (LLMs)
 - (You can also suggest any new topic!)

 <!-- You find the current job openings here: